 A probation revocation hearing happens in court, without a jury.
-Both the defense and prosecution may present evidence to show the judge why the defendant should or should not be subjected to whatever penalty the judge originally imposed.
+Both the defense and prosecution may present evidence to show the judge why the defendant should or should not be subjected to whatever penalty the judge originally ordered, but suspended.
 The defendant is allowed counsel at this hearing, but the judge does not have to follow strict rules of evidence.

-When a defendant arrested on new charges is found also to be in violation of an earlier probation order, the defense may negotiate a new plea bargain to cover both offenses in one package deal.
-This is especially common in busy, big-city courts where calendars are backlogged.
+When a defendant arrested on new charges is found to be in violation of an earlier probation order, the defense may negotiate a new plea bargain to cover both cases in one package deal.
+This is especially common in busy courts where calendars are backlogged.

-Check out Nolo's section on Plea Bargaining to learn how (and why) these deals are made.
+Check out our section on Plea Bargaining to learn how (and why) deals are made.

 The law on probation may differ from one state to another.
 Practices may even vary somewhat from one part of a state to another.
 And federal court has its own set of rules.
 If you're facing probation revocation, be sure to consult an attorney experienced with the relevant law.
 You can begin your search with Nolo's Lawyer Directory.